The Tokyo Olympics’ Newest Stars Are Two 13-Year-Old Skateboarders

-—Skateboarding’s newest stars are two 13-year-old girls.
+Skateboarding’s newest stars are two 13-year-old girls.

 Japan’s Momiji Nishiya, 13, made history on Monday when she took home the first women’s street skateboarding Olympic gold medal at the Tokyo 2020 Games.
 Standing next to her on the Olympic podium was Rayssa Leal from Brazil, also 13, who earned silver in the event.
 Japanese skater Funa Nakayama, 16, took bronze.